NajeebShhade/Simulator/README.md

-# Simulator
+# FlightSimulator
-my new repo
+Flight Simulator in JavaFX